elenderg/PAL-1000/instruções de compilação.md

 `To compile the next statement given a rider (call - indirect):` `Compile an expression given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
-`If the expression's type cannot be reduced to "pointer", abort with "I really need a pointer type in this CALL statement." and the rider; exit.`
+`If the expression's type cannot be reduced to "_pointer", abort with "_I really need a pointer type in this CALL statement._" and the rider; exit.`
-`If the rider's token is "with", compile the next statement given the rider (call - with clause).` `If the rider's token is "returning", compile the next statement given the rider returning a term (call - returning part).` `Add a fragment given the call indirect tag and the expression's variable.` `If the term is empty, exit.`
+`If the rider's token is "_with", compile the next statement given the rider (call - with clause).` `If the rider's token is "_returning", compile the next statement given the rider returning a term (call - returning part).` `Add a fragment given the call indirect tag and the expression's variable.` `If the term is empty, exit.`
-`If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
 `Add another fragment given the save eax tag and the term's variable.`